The History Behind the Internet: How It All Began

 From Research Tool to Global Network

-To fix this, engineers developed the TCP/IP protocol, which standardized how data was sent and received across networks.
-In 1983, ARPANET officially adopted TCP/IP, creating a common digital "language" that allowed different networks to join a single global system.
+As more networks emerged, they faced a compatibility issue: they did not all speak the same language.
+To resolve this, engineers developed the TCP/IP protocol to standardize how data was sent and received.
+When ARPANET officially adopted TCP/IP, it created a common digital language that allowed different networks to join a single global system.
+This was the moment the internet, as we know it, truly began to take shape.

 The World Wide Web Arrives

-That changed in 1991 when Tim Berners-Lee, a British scientist working at CERN, introduced the World Wide Web.
+Even with a working internet, the system was not user-friendly and required knowledge of command-line tools.
+This changed when Tim Berners-Lee, a scientist at CERN, introduced the World Wide Web.
 He developed three key components:

 • HTML (HyperText Markup Language) – to create pages